Drillan767/siteweb4-front/README.md

 * Responsive
 * Show / Edit / Delete a project
+* Article and project's illustration must have a thumbnail version
 * Day mode, handle cookie for that too
 * Mobile app for dashboard
 * Fix edition / deletion animation when done in admin
-* Add a translation column for About, plus make it MD - related
 * Related content (Article)
 * Dashboard